PW-Sat2/FramePayloadDecoder/README.md

 # How to write telemetry frames parser from scratch, what is the format?

-At first, the only valid telemetry frames (beacon) parser is here: https://github.com/PW-Sat2/PWSat2OBC/tree/master/integration_tests/emulator/beacon_parser - the script in this repo (FramePayloadDecoder) also uses this code (as submodule).
-You can find there valid conversion formulas (from raw to SI units).
-Be careful, some values are two's complement.
+Please note that the only valid telemetry frames (beacon) parser is available here: https://github.com/PW-Sat2/PWSat2OBC/tree/master/integration_tests/emulator/beacon_parser - the script in this repo (FramePayloadDecoder) also uses this code (as submodule).

-But if you really need to write it on your own, for simplicity, assume such format of payload:
+But if you really need to write beacon (telemetry) parser on your own, for simplicity, assume such format of payload (AX.25 Information Field):

 ```
 | 0xCD | 229 bytes data |